-Sentinel Land Company, LLC ("Sentinel"), an affiliate of the Developer, is the operating entity of Thomas Rielly (sole member) and David Nairne (Vice-President) for all Austin wide projects of the Developer and related entities, having opened an Austin-area office in 2012.
-In addition to development within the District, Sentinel manages the development of four other developments in Central Texas including: Oak Creek, a 446 long single-family project on approximately 151 acres in Leander, Texas which project is complete and has been sold to builders including Pacesetter Homes, Castle Rock Communities, Megatel, and Meritage Homes; Saddlecreek an approximately 301 acre development currently consisting of 711 developed single-family lots on approximately 214 acres and 146 developed duplex units on approximately 15 acres; and Lively Ranch, a 1,165 lot single-family project on approximately 437 acres in Leander, Texas; and New Sweden a future project of 1,200 units on approximately 300 acres in Pflugerville, Texas.
-Each of the communities was designed as a Master Plan with coordinated development, significant entry statements, extensive open and common spaces including amenity buildings with pools, lounges, workout rooms and related facilities.
-Mr. Rielly and Mr. Nairne have over 35 years of development experience in various locations in the United States and Canada including California, Arizona, New York, Washington, and Texas.
+Sentinel Land Company, LLC ("Sentinel"), an affiliate of the Developer, is the operating entity of Thomas Rielly (sole member) and David Nairne (Vice-President) for all Austin-wide projects of the Developer and related entities, having opened an Austin-area office in 2012.
+In addition to development within the District, Sentinel managed the development of multiple development in Central Texas including: Oak Creek, a 446 lot single-family and 293 apartment unit project on approximately 151 acres in Leander, Texas which project is fully complete and was sold to homebuilders including Pacesetter Homes, Castle Rock Communities, Megatel, and Meritage Homes; Saddlecreek an approximately 301 acre development which is fully complete and sold to homebuilders that included 830 single-family lots, 382 multi-family lots, and 320 apartment units; Lively Ranch, a 1,200 lot single-family project sold to D R Horton on approximately 437 acres in Leander, Texas; and is managing Steepleview a future project of 1,000 units on approximately 300 acres in Pflugerville, Texas, Meadowlark a 375 single-family lot project on approximately 100 acres in Pflugerville, Texas, and Halcyon a 2,200 single-family/townhome and apartment project on approximately 500 acres in Hutto, Texas.
+Each of the communities was designed as a Master Plan with coordinated development, significant entry statements, extensive open and common spaces, including amenity buildings with pools, lounges, workout rooms and related facilities.
+Mr. Rielly and Mr. Nairne have 35 years of development experience.

-Neither the Developer nor Sentinel is responsible for, liable for, and has not made any commitment for payment of the Bonds or other obligations of the District.
-Neither the Developer nor Sentinel has any legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of its property within the District, or any other assets, at any time.
+The Developer is not responsible for, liable for, and has not made any commitment for payment of the Bonds or other obligations of the District.
+The Developer does not have any legal commitment to the District or owners of the Bonds to continue development of land within the District and may sell or otherwise dispose of its property within the District, or any other assets, at any time.